gvwilson/sensibleadventures/cloudherd/new.md

 "And how do you know they said anything?"
 Grappa Gas challenged her.

-"Because they're a long way from home, and tired, and sore, and want us all to like them," Indy answered, closing the front door behind her.
-"And because soldiers like to tell stories almost as much as you do.
+"Because they're a long way from home, and tired, and sore, and want us all to like them," Indy answered, closing the front door behind her as she came in.
+"And because I saw you duck into the trading hall on your way down from the cloud pen.
 Now, what did you find out?"
 She kissed the old man on his grizzled cheek and sat on the other stool.

 For a moment all Grappa Gas could think of was how alike mother and daughter were.
-They didn't look alike---Noxy's hair was brown and wavy instead of straight and black, and her face was square instead of round---but they had the same quick minds.
-He had predicted on Indy's tenth birthday that she would be mayor before she was thirty.  *Better start telling everyone that Noxy's going to take the job one day too,* he thought.
+Noxy's hair might be brown and wavy instead of straight and black, and her face square instead of round, but they had the same quick minds.
+When Indy had turned ten, he had predicted that she would be mayor before she was thirty.  *Better start telling everyone that Noxy's going to take the job too,* he thought.

 "The king's men hit them while they were crossing the ford near Tastes Like Duck Droppings," he told Indy.
-"Just bad luck, but they were caught on one side of the river when the rest of their army was on the other."
+"Just bad luck, but they were split between the two sides of the river when they were attacked."
 His face darkened.
-"Fellow I spoke to said the king's troops must have had a magician with them, 'cos their tiger didn't catch wind of 'em 'til it was too late.
+"Fellow I spoke to said the king's troops must have had a magician with them, because their tiger didn't catch wind of them until it was too late.
 He doesn't expect expect he'll see many of his friends again."

 Indy glanced at Noxy.
 "This doesn't go out of this house," she warned.
-Noxy nodded, turning to the stove as the lid on the pot started rattling.
-She lifted the pot carefully with a forked stick to pour the boiling water over the tea, then set the teapot on the table to steep.
+Noxy nodded, turning to the stove as the lid on the kettle began to whistle.
+She lifted it carefully with a pair of sticks to pour the boiling water into the tea, then replaced it on the stove and set the teapot on the table to steep.

 "Was there anything else?"
 Indy asked.